rkovrigin/bots_world/README.md

 RUN:
 python main.py

-The most edvanced is a "pause_button" brunch.
+The most edvanced is a "master" brunch.
-On brunch "pause_button" there are some screenshots.